AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/track-events.md

 >[!NOTE]
 >
->Although `decisioning.propositionDisplay` is most commonly used for incrementing impressions for specific scopes, it should also be used as a direct replacement for at.js `trackEvent()` in most cases.
+>Although `decisioning.propositionDisplay` is most commonly used for incrementing impressions for specific scopes, it should also be used as a direct replacement for at.js `trackEvent()` usually.
 The `trackEvent()` function  defaults to a type of `display` if not specified.
 Check your implementation to ensure you use the correct event type for any custom conversions you may have defined.

 Refer to the dedicated at.js documentation for more information on how to use [`trackEvent()`](https://developer.adobe.com/target/implement/client-side/atjs/atjs-functions/adobe-target-trackevent/) and [`sendNotifications()`](https://developer.adobe.com/target/implement/client-side/atjs/atjs-functions/adobe-target-sendnotifications-atjs-21/) for tracking Target events.